11 Easter Crafts and Activities for Kids

-There's so much about spring for little ones to love, from picking fresh flowers to puddle-jumping through April's showers.
+There's so much about spring for little ones to love, from picking freshly blooming flowers to jumping through puddles caused by April's showers.
 Not always as fun?
 Waiting oh-so-patiently for the Easter bunny to arrive.
 Luckily, we've rounded up our all-time favorite kids' crafts and spring-themed activities to keep them busy and hoppily entertained until the big egg hunt.

 However you decide to get crafty with the kids this holiday, these ideas and activities are guaranteed to be eggcellent fun.